Posted: Feb.4, 2020

 The PEC said Wolf’s proposal is “fundamentally flawed as it seeks to raid a trust fund the legislature established in 2017 to block such transfers.
 Money in the (RHDTF) comes from an assessment paid by casinos on their gross terminal revenues from slot-machine gaming.
-The legislature noted in the 2017 Race Horse Industry Reform Act that the money in the ‘are not funds of the Commonwealth’ and that the ‘Commonwealth shall not be rightfully entitled to any money’ in the RHDTF.
+The legislature noted in the 2017 Race Horse Industry Reform Act that the money is ‘not funds of the Commonwealth’ and that the ‘Commonwealth shall not be rightfully entitled to any money’ in the RHDTF.”

 Peterson also said that because the raid “is not legal, it leaves a primary initiative of the governor without a viable funding source.”

 The PEC in a release provided comments from many industry stakeholders who oppose Wolf’s proposal: